a0js/rpi-mpd-ympd/README.md

 Open `http://hostmachine:8000` in VLC or other client.

 ## Gotchas
-USB drives fromatted for windows (NTFS) requires `ntfs-3g` package to mount correctly on the rpi host machine.
+USB drives formatted for windows (NTFS) requires `ntfs-3g` package to mount correctly on the rpi host machine.

 Using flac encoder will reduce cpu usage significantly however it will also increase network traffic.